arthurBricq/RubicsCube/README.md

 This project is yet another simple project to learn yet another programming concept: OpenGL.

 The model of the rubicscube is in `rubicscube.cpp`.
 Each of the 26 cube is represented by a `Cube` object, which contains a transform (translation & rotation).

+## Roadmap

+- Draw the 'selected face'
+    - use uniform varable that is set at each little cube
+- Be able to select another 'main' face